Ivan Bodiul: First Secretary

+Relations with Romania

 In December 1976, Bodiul and his wife, Claudia, were the first high-level Soviet Moldavian visitors to Communist Romania since the Second World War and the annexation of Bessarabia and Northern Bukovina.
-At one of his meetings in Bucharest, Bodiul said that "the good relationship was initiated by Ceauşescu's visit to Soviet Moldavia, which led to the expansion of contacts and exchanges in all fields."
-In August 1976, Bodiul had met Ceauşescu and his wife at the frontier and escorted them to Chişinău.
+At one of his meetings in Bucharest, Bodiul said that "the good relationship was initiated by Ceaușescu's visit to Soviet Moldavia, which led to the expansion of contacts and exchanges in all fields."
+In August 1976, Bodiul had met Ceaușescu and his wife at the frontier and escorted them to Chișinău.

+In July 1966, he took issue with an article in the Romanian Scînteia written earlier that year, which opined on the origins of the Moldovan people and their relationship to Romania.
+In a letter to the Central Committee of the Communist Party, he rebutted the historical claims made in the article on the historical unity of Moldova and Romania, declaring:

+He then followed up by recommending that studies in both Russian and Romanian be prepared to counter the claims made by the newspaper in Moldovan society.

 Move to Moscow and retirement

 He served as Deputy Chairman of the Council of Ministers of the USSR from 1980 to May 1985, when he retired from active politics to a dacha in the Moscow Oblast as the reformist Gorbachev era commenced.
 He obtained a PhD in Philosophy in 1985.
+He died on 27 January 2013 in Moscow and is buried at Troyekurovskoye Cemetery.

+Personal life

-He died on January 27, 2013, in Moscow.
-His daughters, Svetlana and Natalia Bodiul, live in Italy.
+His daughters, Svetlana and Natalia Bodiul, live in Malta and Italy respectively.
+Svetlana Bodiul was the first organist at the Organ Hall in Chișinău.
+Natalia is also a noted Moldovan filmmaker.